MANAGE MY Events

 From Access to Impact: Devices, Data and the Future of Digital Inclusion

-This interactive panel explores how access to devices and data underpins digital inclusion and drives real outcomes across health, employment and education.
+This interactive panel will explore how access to devices and data underpins digital inclusion and enables meaningful outcomes across health, employment and education.

-Together, we will share live examples of what is working across the North East, including pilots with Sunderland City Council, the North East Combined Authority and NHS partners.
+The panel will share live examples of what is working across the North East, including collaborative pilots with Sunderland City Council, the North East Combined Authority and NHS partners.

-We will explore practical delivery models such as device reuse, community distribution, and combining connectivity with hardware, drawing on initiatives like the Digital Resilience Fund and large-scale device repurposing programmes.
-These approaches align with regional ambitions to tackle the digital divide and improve access to opportunity for all .
+Discussion will focus on practical delivery models such as device reuse, community distribution and integrated connectivity solutions.
+Drawing on initiatives like the Digital Resilience Fund and large-scale device repurposing programmes, the session will highlight approaches that support regional ambitions to reduce the digital divide and expand access to opportunity.

-The session will move beyond theory, focusing on real-world challenges, lessons learned, and what it takes to scale sustainable digital inclusion.
-Audience participation will be encouraged through Q&A and live discussion.
+Moving beyond theory, the session will address real-world challenges, lessons learned and what it takes to scale sustainable digital inclusion.
+Audience participation will be encouraged through Q&A and open discussion.

 Gateshead Tech4Communities